olivesgatech/Estimation-of-acoustic-impedance-from-seismic-data-using-temporal-convolutional-network/README.md

 ## Dataset
 Create a directory called `data` inside the parent directory containing the project files.
-Download the data from this [link](https://www.dropbox.com/s/jly7m44r84ecw0c/data.zip?dl=0) and unzip the contents of the file in the `data` folder.
+Download the data from this [link](https://www.dropbox.com/sh/caxmz94vo3ms2bl/AABTWb2KRrKzLRinfwG0G7UGa?dl=0) and put the contents in the `data` folder.

 ## Running the Code
 After scrolling to the directory containing the project, in the command line, run: